krisdanner/krisdanner/README.md

 # Hello! 👋
-- I'm Christian Danner, bachelor, specialist and master in engineering.
+- I'm Christian, bachelor, specialist and master in engineering.

 - Emphasis on modeling dynamic systems and control.